Pathoschild/smapi-mod-dump/source/~daleao/Modular Overhaul/Modules/Professions/README.md

 	- This aims to improve the bomberman style of mining while attempting to compensate for the lack of Geologist and Gemologist professions from vanilla.
 As a configurable bonus, the pyromaniac in your will [get excited](https://www.youtube.com/watch?v=0nlJuwO0GDs) when hit by an explosion.
     - You can also manually detonate bombs; any bombs placed while holding down the Mod Key (default LeftShift) will not detonate until you release the key.
 - ![](resources/assets/sprites/loose/gemologist.png)  **Gemologist (Lv10)** - Progressively identify gems and minerals of higher quality.
 Crystalariums work 25% *(50%)* faster.
 	- Analogous to Ecologist.
 All gems and minerals mined from nodes have a fixed quality, starting at silver and increasing to iridium as you mine.
 Please note that this bonus will only apply to gems or minerals that have been either physically mined, or produced by Geode Crushers owned by the Gemologist.
 Crystalariums and geodes opened by Clint will **not** receive quality upgrades.
 The exception to this is Crystalariums already in production, which will all receive an equivalent quality upgrade whenever the owner reaches a quality milestone.
-The production time bonus for Crystalarium is likewise tied to the owner, and therefore only Crystalariums crafted by the Gemologist will receive that perk (ownerhsip requirements can be turned off in the configs).
+The production time bonus for Crystalarium is likewise tied to the owner, and therefore only Crystalariums crafted by the Gemologist will receive that perk (ownership requirements can be turned off in the configs).

 ### ![](https://i.imgur.com/XvdVsAn.png) Fishing